-Hong Kong police fire rubber bullets, tear gas as clashes intensify
+Street fires burn in Hong Kong amid running battles between protesters and police

-HONG KONG (Reuters) - Hong Kong police fired water cannon, rubber bullets and round after round of tear gas at petrol-bomb and brick-throwing protesters on Sunday in some of the most widespread violence in more than three months of anti-government unrest.
+HONG KONG (Reuters) - Hong Kong police fired water cannon, rubber bullets and round after round of tear gas at petrol bomb-throwing protesters on Sunday in some of the most widespread and violent clashes in more than three months of anti-government unrest.

-Running battles in the Causeway Bay shopping district, Wan Chai bar area and the Admiralty district of central government offices followed a night of showdowns with police in the Chinese-ruled city after a peaceful pro-democracy rally turned ugly on the streets outside.
+Running battles in the Causeway Bay shopping district, Wan Chai bar area and the Admiralty district of central government offices followed a night of showdowns with police in the Chinese-ruled city, where street fires burned as dusk fell.

 More protests are planned in the run-up to China’s Oct.
 1 National Day, marking the 70th anniversary of the founding of the People’s Republic.

+“Police officers are using appropriate force to disperse radical protesters in Admiralty and Wan Chai and will soon embark on a dispersal operation in Causeway Bay,” they said in a statement.

-Police also fired tear gas from the roof of the Legislative Council building, which activists trashed and daubed with graffiti weeks ago.
+Police fired tear gas from the roof of the Legislative Council building, which activists trashed and daubed with graffiti weeks ago.

-Protesters, many of them wearing their trademark black with face masks, took cover from the tear gas behind umbrellas and held their ground on Sunday, some throwing tear gas canisters back at police as a helicopter flew overhead.
+Protesters, many of them wearing their trademark black with face masks, took cover from the tear gas behind umbrellas, some throwing tear gas canisters back at police.

 They built barricades with trolleys and trash cans and other debris.
-One threw a petrol bomb at police in the Wan Chai metro station.
+One threw a petrol bomb at police in the Wan Chai metro station where an entrance was set ablaze.

 At least one petrol bomb landed in the grounds of central government offices where several windows were smashed.
+There were street fires on the main drag of Hennessy Road.

-Police, who traditionally raise placards warning of retaliation before firing tear gas or firing water cannon, made several arrests, grappling people to the tarmac.
-There were no immediate reports of serious injuries.
+Police, who raise placards warning of retaliation before firing tear gas or firing water cannon, a tradition dating back to British rule, made several arrests, often in swoops, grappling people to the tarmac.

 The water cannon fired blue dye, which elsewhere in the world is used to make identification of offenders easier.